Preparation

 Canning.
 At the end of the Heather Hwy we back tracked a little way down the Old Gunbarrell Hwy

-and camped at Mangi Rock Holes Other stopovers included Geraldton Bore, a great place to camp
+and camped at Mangi Rock Holes Other stopovers included Geraldton Bore, a great place to camp with

-only flies on the trip).
+on the trip).

 At Wiluna we camped out of town at Wiluna Laager, a good decision.
-Then it was on to the
+Then it was on to the Canning

-Canning Stock Route, sixteen days of intensive but interesting
+Stock Route, sixteen days of intensive but interesting driving with a side

-driving with a side track at Georgia Bore on the Talawanna Track to
+track at Georgia Bore on the Talawanna Track to Rudall River NP.
+This

-Rudall River NP.
-This was probably the roughest part of the whole
+was probably the roughest part of the whole trip (our UHF aerial

-trip (our UHF aerial snapped) but the two days on the Rudall River
+snapped) but the two days on the Rudall River (and the two day

-(and the two day stopover) made it worthwhile.
+stopover) made it worthwhile.

 We topped up our fuel at Cotton Creek.
-As fuel was $4.20 per litre
+As fuel was $4.20 per litre we

-knew the fuel was only $3.20 per litre.
+the fuel was only $3.20 per litre.

 Sand Dunes

-The sand dunes started just north of Well 10 near McConckey Hill, in the Little Sandy Dessert
+The sand dunes started just north of Well 10 near McConckey Hill, in the Little Sandy Dessert about

-rather wild ride on the whopdy dos.
-When we slowed down our approach to about 15kph we were
+on the whopdy dos.
+When we slowed down our approach to about 15kph we were able to crest the

-able to crest the dunes quite easily and more smoothly.
-We tallied over 900 sand dunes but it was
+dunes quite easily and more smoothly.
+We tallied over 900 sand dunes but it was hard to decide

-hard to decide whether to count quite a few as they were small or double headed.
+whether to count quite a few as they were small or double headed.

 Kunawarritji